nuts-foundation/nuts-workshops/auth&consent/README.md

 ## The Nuts executable

 The Nuts executable source can be obtained from https://github.com/nuts-foundation/nuts-go.
-Participants will be creating the executable form code.
+Participants will be creating the executable from code.
 Golang version > 1.10 is required since Go modules are used.
 Once cloned, the exeutable can be created by running:

 ```Shell
 go build -o nuts